k9w/instructions/git.md

 highlighting Git provides.

-To make a Git repo of your dotfiles, start in you home directory:
+To make a Git repo of your dotfiles, start in your home directory:

 ```
 $ cd